-The payment benefits of a membership site are mutual for both the students and the teacher-creator.
+The payment benefits of a membership site are mutual for both the students and the course creator.

 The students pay a much lower monthly fee for the content in a membership site than they would for a typical course that provides lifetime access.
 The lower price point doesn’t mean the content is sub-par, of course.
-The lower monthly fee simply means more students are able to not only afford the content, but to continue to afford it on a regular basis.
+It simply means more students are able to not only afford the content, but to continue to afford it on a regular basis.

 The students benefit short-term by being able to access all content in the membership site and to begin learning from the existing content immediately, at a much lower price point than a traditional course.

-The teacher-creator benefits in the long-term by a monthly membership model, as a student’s monthly subscription adds up to more revenue over time than a one-time fee course generates.
+The course creator benefits in the long-term from a monthly membership model, as a student’s monthly subscription adds up to more revenue over time than a one-time fee course generates.

-The teacher-creator also benefits by being able to plan and produce the content at a much slower pace than creating a traditional course, with the additional benefit of getting PAID to do so (create the content).
-They have another advantage — the ability to survey existing members to find out what their audience wants to learn most about, in order to generate content on a monthly basis.
+The course creator also benefits by being able to plan and produce the content at a much slower pace than creating a traditional course, with the additional benefit of getting paid to do so (create the content).
+They have another advantage—the ability to survey existing members to find out what their audience wants to learn most about, in order to generate content on a monthly basis.

 Having your ideal audience in your back pocket?
 Priceless.

-That $40k course launch through Teachable was when I first sold my signature Virtual Assistant Training program.
+That $40K course launch through Teachable was when I first sold my signature Virtual Assistant Training program.
 I now open that class for enrollment twice a year and consistently make six figures from each launch.
-(It is a one-time payment model).
+(It’s a one-time payment model.)

 In 2017, I decided to add a monthly membership site to The Virtual Savvy’s line of products.